phoet/coding_ruby_with_sublime_text_2/docs/plugins.md

 ## Plugin Types

 - Application Commands (It doesn’t have any specific reference to window/view.)
--￼Window Commands (Provides a reference to the current window.)
+- Window Commands (Provides a reference to the current window.)
 - Text Commands (Provides a reference to the current view.)
 -￼Event Listner (Will be invoked when some event occurs.)